JonJagger/cyber-dojo/md/misc.md

   ```
   [ 'cyber-dojo', 'makefile', 'Makefile' ]
   ```
   Not required.
-Defaults to empty.
+Defaults to an empty array.
 - - - - - - - - - - - - - - - - - - - -
 `"summary_regexs": [ string, string ]`

   Two regexs, the first one to match a red traffic light's test output, and the second one to match a green traffic light's test output.
-  Used on the dashboard show the test output line (which often contains the number of passing and failing tests) of each animal's most recent red/green traffic light.
+  Used on the dashboard to show the test output line (which often contains the number of passing and failing tests) of each animal's most recent red/green traffic light.
 Useful when your practice session starts from a large number of pre-written tests and you wish to monitor the progress of each animal.
   Not required.
+Defaults to an empty array.
 - - - - - - - - - - - - - - - - - - - -
 `"filename_extension": string`

   The filename extension used when creating a new filename.
   For example, if set to `".java"` the new filename will be `filename.java`.
 Not required.
 Defaults to the empty string